 For those who wish to reduce or avoid dairy, or who would like a tasty change from dairy milk kefir, coconut milk kefir is a great alternative.

-There are three options for making coconut milk kefir.
+There are three options for making coconut kefir milk.
 The first two contain minimal dairy.
 The third option is completely dairy-free.
 All of these options are great ways to make coconut kefir at home!

 OPTION 1: USE MILK KEFIR GRAINS